 Notably, a resilience-based approach to climate change adaptation should align with New Hampshire’s transformative State Health Improvement Plan.
 That plan underscores the importance of cross-sector collaboration and coordinated strategies to address the social and environmental determinants of health.
 These strategies not only support healthy communities for all New Hampshire residents, but they are also critically important for reducing health care costs and reducing the burden of disease.

 Wake, Cameron P.; Bucci, John; and Aytur, Semra, "An Assessment of the Impact of Climate Change on Human Health in New Hampshire" (2014).
-The Sustainability Institute.
+The Sustainability Institute Publications.
 7.